edthedev/dotfiles/doc/exchange_online.md

 ## Setup

+1. Start a cloud shell on the Exchange Admin website.

-1. LOL.
-It defaults to `bash`.
-Change that.
+2. The cloud shell defaults to `bash`.
+Change it to `PowerShell`.

-2. Probably one-time install
+2. Run these commands once.

+    The results of these commands will persisit in your Cloud Shell attached Azure storage.

     ```powershell
     Install-Module -Name PSWSMan -AcceptLicense -Confirm